When you ask people what they know about New Zealand there is one thing (apart from Hobbits) that usually springs to mind – our beautiful beaches.

 Let MoaTrek take you on an unforgettable journey to some of our most loved New Zealand beaches.
 With over 30-years experience in the touring industry, our perfectly crafted small tours take you on an epic journey of discovery without any of the hassle.

-MoaTrek visit Hot Water Beach on many of our tours.
+MoaTrek visit Hot Water Beach on our Coromandel Caper 4 day tour from Auckland.
 Other Coromandel highlights include the beautiful Hahei Beach and an optional visit to Cathedral Cove.